FACTBOX-Italy's virus-hit sovereign rating faces triple test in a month

 * Goldman Sachs said it sees Italy’s deficit at 10% and debt/GDP ratio at 160% in 2020.

-* Think tank Prometeia said it expects Italy’s GDP to fall by 6.5% in 2020, with public debt rising to 150% at the end of the year.
+* Think-tank Prometeia said it expects Italy’s GDP to fall by 6.5% in 2020, with public debt rising to 150% by the end of the year.

-* Think tank Ref said in a report published on March 20 that Italy’s economy will contract by 3% in the first quarter of 2020 and shrink a further 5% in the second quarter.
+* Think-tank Ref said in a report published on March 20 Italy’s economy would contract by 3% in the first quarter of 2020 and shrink a further 5% in the second quarter.

-* Stretching the horizon to the summer, Fitch Rating will update it review on July 10.
-The agency currently rates Italy at ‘BBB’, two notches over ‘junk’, with a negative outlook like S&P Golbal.
+* Stretching the horizon to the summer, Fitch Rating will update its review on July 10.
+The agency currently rates Italy at ‘BBB’, two notches above ‘junk’, with a negative outlook like S&P Golbal.

-* The closely-watched 10-year bond yield spread between Italy and Germany briefly rose to around 320 basis points on March 18, narrowing only after the European Central Bank stepped in with ramped up asset purchases to stem market panic.
-That gap is currently around just below 200 bps (Reporting by Alessia Pè, Sara Rossi; Editing by Angus MacSwan)
+* The closely-watched 10-year bond yield spread between Italy and Germany briefly rose to around 320 basis points on March 18, narrowing only after the European Central Bank stepped in with ramped-up asset purchases to stem market panic.
+That gap is currently around just below 200 bps (Reporting by Alessia Pè, Sara Rossi; Editing by Gareth Jones)